 where $\phi_1,\dots,\phi_n \in\bbR[t_1,\dots,t_\ell]$ are polynomials with real coefficients in $\ell$ real variables. \end{itemize} Most of our results hold for complex models as well, so for completeness we also cover this case.
 For convenience and clarity of expression, we assume that $\Var{X}$ is \emph{irreducible}: this technical condition is explained in \cref{sec:AG}.
 Intuitively, it means that $\Var{X}$ cannot be expressed as a finite union of such sets.
 As the \emph{affine space} $\mathbb R^\ell$ is irreducible and images of irreducible sets are irreducible, irreducibility always holds in the setting (ES).
 With some carefulness about the interpretation of genericity, most of our results can be extended to reducible varieties in setting (IS) as well.

 In setting (IS) we say that $\Var{X}$ is \textit{implicitly defined} by polynomials, and in setting (ES) we say that $\Var{X}$ is \emph{explicitly parametrized} by polynomials.
-In the language of algebraic geometry, a set implicitly defined by polynomials is called a \emph{real algebraic variety}, while sets explicitly parameterized by polynomials are \emph{semialgebraic sets}.
-Though note that not all semialgebraic sets arise in this way.
+In the language of algebraic geometry, a set implicitly defined by polynomials is called a \emph{real algebraic variety}, while sets explicitly parameterized by polynomials are \emph{semi-algebraic sets}.
+Though note that not all semi-algebraic sets arise in this way.

 These two classes of polynomial models cover a wide range of specific cases, many of which were already studied individually in a compressed sensing context.
 The following examples demonstrate that our assumptions on $\Var{X}$ are not very restrictive and the results of this work can be applied in a number of different settings.
 For an overview of polynomial models in the sciences see also \cite{breiding2021nonlinear}.